Bring the joy of handmade to your home this Christmas with these beautiful ‘slow stitched’ Christmas decorations.

-*During COVID: Students studying on-site at NSCC will be expected to assist their tutor in a post-course clean down of the room & anything used during this time.
+*During COVID: Students will be asked to assist their tutor in a post-course clean down of the room & anything used during this time.
 Please understand we are putting in strict protocols across the board to ensure the safety of our entire community.

 Students will be supplied with a kit for each class, which is included in their class fee.
 Lisa will supply a pdf called “students notes” to enrolled students.
 These notes will have suggestions/requirements on what else you may like/need bring to your workshop.